RemiLeGuin/einstein-intents/README.md

 # Einstein Intents

-Proof of Concept to use the Einstein Intents API to qualify cases coming from emails based on their description (the body of the email message).
+Proof of Concept using the Einstein Intents API to qualify cases coming from emails based on their description (the body of the email message).

 ## Installation:
 Install the unlocked package by clicking one of the following URLs: